jcd2163/jcd2163.github.io/_posts/2018-05-22-Project_2_blog_post.md

 # change_outliers(df)
 # change_outliers(test)
 ```
+Function above changes outlier values.
+I decided not to run this function for this limited of a dataset.

 ```python
 #inspect float columns representing areas (note, I plotted a few iterations of this to get to this set of columns)